6 Things Americans Should Know About Net Neutrality

 Pai's statement directly contradicts the stated position of net neutrality proponents, who see net neutrality as a driver of innovation.
 In their open letter mentioned above, they wrote, "The Commission’s long-standing commitment and actions undertaken to protect the open Internet are a central reason why the Internet remains an engine of entrepreneurship and economic growth."

-In December, Pai gave a speech promising to "fire up the weed whacker" to remove FCC regulations related to net neutrality.
+In December 2016, Pai gave a speech promising to "fire up the weed whacker" to remove FCC regulations related to net neutrality.
 He stated that the FCC had engaged in "regulatory overreach" in its rules governing internet access.
-Now that Pai is the FCC Chair, it is very likely that net neutrality issues will be revisited.